Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Manifold Learning in Latent Space

 \section{Manifold Learning in Latent Space}

 The autoencoder encoder $\phi$ maps the high-dimensional CWT scalogram space $\mathcal{X}$ to a low-dimensional latent space $\mathcal{Z} = \mathbb{R}^{32}$.
+The choice of latent dimension (32) is an architectural hyperparameter of the autoencoder and should not be interpreted as the intrinsic dimension of the confusion-background manifold.
 Under the manifold hypothesis, the training data (confusion background) lies near a smooth embedded submanifold $\mathcal{M} \subset \mathcal{X}$.
 The image of this manifold under the encoder, $\mathcal{M}_{\mathcal{Z}} = \phi(\mathcal{M}) \subset \mathcal{Z}$, forms a $D$-dimensional submanifold where $D \leq 32$ (see Figure~\ref{fig:manifold_chart}).
 We construct a discrete approximation of this latent manifold and use its local differential geometry to augment the anomaly score beyond reconstruction error alone.